Yang Ming Marine Transport Corporation

-It is one of the only three container shipping company in Taiwan, along with Wan Hai Lines and Evergreen Marine Corporation.
+It is one of only three container shipping companies in Taiwan, along with Wan Hai Lines and Evergreen Marine Corporation.

 History

 Before the end of Chinese Civil War

 In the 11th year of the Tongzhi reign of the Qing Dynasty (1872), Li Hongzhang, the then-prime minister, ordered Zhu Qi'ang, the General Manager of the Zhejiang Maritime Bureau, to establish the China Merchants Steam Navigation Company in Shanghai.
 On January 14, 1873, the China Merchants Steam Navigation Company was officially established, becoming China's first self-operated shipping company.